rickycorte/DungeonEProcioniAPI/README.md

 ## Auth
-We handle auth with jwt tokens issued by the server!
-Both register and login methods return jwt token for the user if the operation succeded!
+We handle auth with JWT tokens issued by the server!
+Both register and login methods return JWT token for the user if the operation succeded!

-To send the jwt token you have to send it on every request that requires auth as a http header:
+To send the JWT token you have to send it on every request that requires auth as a http header:

 ```
 x-access-token: your-jtw-token